Dealing with a Loved One Who Relapsed

-While there’s no guaranteed method to avoid relapse, there are definitely strategies and tools that can help you reduce the chances of getting off track.
-In this blog post, let's explore five key concepts to strengthen your resilience and minimize the risk of returning to past behaviors.
+While there is no guaranteed way to avoid relapse entirely, there are strategies and tools that can significantly reduce the chances of getting off track.
+In this blog post, we’ll explore five key concepts that can help strengthen your resilience and lower the risk of returning to past behaviors.

 The first line of defense in relapse prevention is to surround yourself with a solid wall of support.
 Acknowledge that you don’t have to (and shouldn’t) fight this battle alone.
 Lean on individuals who understand your struggle and are invested in your recovery.